A transaction is a logical unit of work that comprises one or more SQL

 Each operation is treated as a distinct transaction.
 Using the BeginTransaction, Commit, and Rollback transactional control methods of the OSession object allow operations to be grouped into larger transactions.
 BeginTransaction tells the session that you are starting a group of operations.
 Commit makes the entire group of operations permanent.
 Rollback cancels the entire group.
 Commit and Rollback end the transaction and the program returns to normal operation: one

-transaction for each operation.
+transaction per operation.
 Experienced Oracle users should note the following

 differences between the operation of Oracle Objects for OLE and many Oracle tools: